 Borrowers who are actively being treated for cancer should consider applying for a cancer deferment.

-What Happens After Approval for a Disability Discharge?
+What Happens After a Disability Discharge is Approved?

 If the borrower’s TPD Discharge application was approved based on SSA documentation or a doctor’s certification, there will be a 3-year post-discharge monitoring period.